SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * the high pass frequency (Hz) to use on the raw signal before spike detection
  * argument type : float
  * default value : 8000

+.. _Params.runSpikeCheckOnPrevSpikeData:

+``Params.runSpikeCheckOnPrevSpikeData``
+""""""""""""""""""""""""""""""""""""""""""

+ * Whether to run spike detection check without spike detection
+ * argument type : bool
+ * default value : 0
+ * options : 0 or 1

+Note that setting this to 1 automatically sets `detectSpikes` to 0.

 Network analysis